 Example 3

-Extending a Non-Numeric Pattern
+Extending a Geometric Pattern

 Nonnumeric increasing sequence of the rank of figures and squares.
 Rank 5, 30 squares.
 Rank 6, 42 squares.

-Analysis of the Pattern Rule
+Analyzing the Pattern

 Table of Values

-Determining a Pattern Rule Using Words
+Describing a Pattern Rule Using Words

 • So in the 10th term, there will be 11 columns of 10 squares.

-Repeating Pattern
+A) Repeating Pattern

 Knowledge: Functional Relationship

-Image Non-numeric pattern of the term and the shapes. term one, one green triangle and one group of two orange squares. term 2, one green triangle and 2 groups of 2 orange squares. term 3, one green triangle and 3 groups of 2 orange squares. term 4, one green triangle and 4 groups of 2 orange squares.
+Image Geometric pattern of the term number and the shapes. term one, one green triangle and one group of two orange squares. term 2, one green triangle and 2 groups of 2 orange squares. term 3, one green triangle and 3 groups of 2 orange squares. term 4, one green triangle and 4 groups of 2 orange squares.